 Hello to all you would-be marathoners!
 You are just weeks away from embarking on what I hope will be an enjoyable journey; training for, running in, and, hopefully, completing your first marathon!
 Training will begin in earnest the week of January 22, 2018.
-This will be 18 weeks away from the People's United Bank Vermont City Marathon which will be held on May 27, 2018.
+This will be 18 weeks away from the M&T Bank Vermont City Marathon which will be held on May 27, 2018.

 For most of the runners I coach for marathons, I have found that 18 weeks of training provides adequate time to make the physiological adaptions necessary to complete the marathon distance.
 Of course, there are several other factors which need to be considered when calculating training time including: running age (how many years have you been running), running experience (what distances you have run and races you’ve completed), and injury history.